What is MLOps?

 What is Azure Machine Learning?

-Azure Machine Learning is a cloud service for accelerating and managing the machine learning project lifecycle.
-Machine learning professionals, data scientists, and engineers can use it in their day-to-day workflows: Train and deploy models, and manage MLOps.
+Azure Machine Learning is a cloud service that accelerates and manages the machine learning project lifecycle.
+Machine learning professionals, data scientists, and engineers can use it in their day-to-day workflows: Train and deploy models and manage MLOps.

 You can create a model in Azure Machine Learning or use a model built from an open-source platform, such as Pytorch, TensorFlow, or scikit-learn.
 MLOps tools help you monitor, retrain, and redeploy models.